Zelle97/remote-server/README.md

 ## Util

-This application uses has 3 different utilities.
+This application has 3 different utilities.
 It can
  - check if a host is online
  - start a host with a WoL package
  - shutdown a host via remote execution
+ - provide a list of all configured hosts

 ## Disclaimer